 Apple HomeKit History

 HomeKit was introduced in 2014 alongside iOS 8, and was unique for having an approval process with human employees inspecting devices before certification.
 A part of this was a chipset licensed by Apple that not only complicated production, but increased costs of HomeKit devices considerably.
 The chipset was required because smart devices of the time simply didn’t ship with chipsets capable of full device and network encryption.

 Apple removed the chipset requirement in 2017 for a multitude of reasons, but mostly because devices were now more than capable of encryption without a dedicated coprocessor.
 This meant that as long as a device was powerful enough by itself, or had an attached hub capable of it, that the device could gain HomeKit certification.
 This allowed a slew of new product categories to flood the market for the Apple Smart Home.

 Even with this change, Apple still lags in the smart home market.
 Competitors like Google and Amazon have simply too many products with too easy an approval process for certification.
 Without wanting to compromise the security and safety of its users, Apple ultimately decided to join a new consortium for home devices.

 This new group is called Connected Home over IP, or CHIP, would come up with a safe and secure universal standard that would allow home devices to communicate with any of the existing protocols.
-The first products from CHIP are expected to launch in late 2021.
+This eventually materialized as Matter, a new smart home standard that launched in late 2022.